Main Street station (Toronto): History

 The station was initially built with its turnstiles and collector booths on the concourse level between the bus and streetcar terminal and the subway platforms, because until 1973, some of the buses serving the station crossed the fare zone boundary between Toronto and the then-city of Scarborough.
 When the fare zone system was abolished in 1973, the fare gates were moved upstairs to street level, to bring the bus bays and streetcar platform into the fare-paid area.
 Because of this, Main Street station has a larger concourse compared to many other subway stations on Line 2, particularly those directly to the east which were built as part of the original section of Line 2 opened in 1966.

 Main–Danforth has been identified by Metrolinx as a transportation mobility hub as it is located at the interchange of two or more current or planned regional rapid transit lines.
 As a result, Main Street was the first subway station to be outfitted with new accessible paddle-style Presto fare gates, which replaced the existing tripod turnstiles system-wide and are used with Presto cards across the subway system.

 Danforth GO Station is a station on the Lakeshore East Line, located approximately 300 m south of the station along Main Street.
 The station has also sporadically served trains on the Stouffville Line.
 The 2 stations are within walking distance of each other and an accessible ramp exists at Danforth GO, but the path follows Main Street on the sidewalk for most of its distance and is exposed to the elements.

+The TTC closed the bus and streetcar loop at Main Street station between May 7, 2023, and September 2023 for infrastructure upgrades.
+The work included concrete and asphalt pavement rehabilitation within the bus loop, concrete bus platform rehabilitation including the installation of tactile walking surface indicator, and fencing replacement throughout the loop.
+Construction activities were set to continue until the end of November 2023.